Advanced Billing Invoices

 - Prorated upgrades for immediate capture: When a prorated upgrade is made and immediate capture of the due amount is desired, an invoice is generated and issued for the upgrade.

 - Prorated upgrades for delayed capture: When a prorated upgrade is made and capture of the due amount is delayed, the upgrade charges added to a pending invoice (either an existing one or a new one as necessary).
 The pending invoice is issued when normal renewal occurs.

 Note that prorated downgrades generate a Credit Note (like a “reverse invoice”) that is applied against subsequent invoices.

 Manual Generation of Invoices

-You may manually create your own one-time invoices.
+You may manually create your own ad hoc invoice.

 Issue Date and Due Date

 Invoices advertise two main dates, the issue date and the due date.

 - Issue date is the date the invoice is made available for payment.
 This happens after all line items have been added and the invoice is not expected to change after this date.